geohackweek/machine-learning/_episodes/00-intro.md

 By tweaking m and b, we can create a line that will best describe the relationship between x and y.
 How do we know we’re close?
 We use a cost (loss) function.
 A high cost value means it’s expensive — our approximation is far from describing the real relationship.
 On the other hand, a low cost value means it’s cheap — our approximation is close to describing the relationship.

+<i> Basic Idea </i>
+1. we need m,b
+1. calculate a new y through iteration of possible m,b values
+1. assess how close you are (use a cost function)
+1. the process of iteration on m,b is done through gradient descent (subtract partial derivatives w.r.t. m, b to get the cost function error to a minimum)

 For ML applications, there are many cost functions.
 For linear regression, we can use MSE.

 We can't brute force our way through iterating on values for m & b.
 We can use something called Gradient Descent, which is the act of applying partial derivatives, with respect to both m and b, to the cost function to point us to the lowest point.